rohan843/CTFs/picoCTF_112_tunn3l_v1s10n/README.md

 ---

 I ran `zsteg` on the bitmap image.
 It said that there was extra data after the image end.
 I have extracted that data using `dd` but still have no idea what this data is.
 Right now, it just seems to be random bytes that break `zsh` display when output using `cat`.

+---

+Finally, I had to refer to a [writeup](https://ctftime.org/writeup/28157) but it turns out that the image height was also wrong in the binary.
+Increasing it displayed the flag.